phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.run_delayed_constraints.md

-Run any delayed constraints.
+Manually run any delayed constraints.
 See also:
 * [phoebe.interactive_constraints_on](phoebe.interactive_constraints_on.md)
 * [phoebe.interactive_constraints_off](phoebe.interactive_constraints_off.md)